 Virtual phone numbers (or virtual numbers) are telephone numbers that exist without an associated physical telephone line or a sim card.
 They offer a variety of benefits over conventional telephone numbers.

 For instance, virtual numbers use the internet to make and receive calls.
-They can be used on any device such as a computer, mobile phone or a telephone.
+They can be used on any device such as a computer, mobile phone or a telephone (and are typically associated with a virtual phone system).
 With virtual phone numbers, you can make and receive calls from anyone, anywhere in the world, just like you would with a telephone but without the hassle of wires or lines.

 How were things before virtual phone numbers?

 Take someone like Freida, owner of a small and growing business.
-She has customers who are not in her country.
-She has a few employees who use desk phones to make and receive calls.
-She is looking to expand her business.
+She has customers who are not in her country and a few employees who use desk phones to make and receive calls.
+She is also looking to expand her business.
 However she faces certain challenges preventing her from building the business of her dreams.

 Since Freida has customers abroad, international call charges are already burning a hole in her pocket and it is only going to increase as she gains more customers.